Attention to Warp: Deep Metric Learning for Multivariate Time Series: Experiments

 Among the multiple subsets officially offered by the provider, Unipen 1a (numerical digits), Unipen 1b (uppercase alphabet), and Unipen 1c (lowercase alphabet) were selected for evaluation.
 For all three subsets, each time series is a sequence of 2D coordinates of the pen tip, resized to the same fixed temporal length 50.
 Some statistics are shown in Table~\ref{t:unipen}.

 For each class, two sets of 200 data were randomly sampled and used as validation and test data, respectively.
 The rest of the data were used as training data.
 When training the network, matching and non-matching pairs were created between all training data.
 Given a test time series, its distances from all training time series were calculated and a $k$-nearest neighbor ($k$-NN) classifier was used to determine its class label ($k=3$ in this paper).
-The classification accuracy was used as the evaluation metric.

 \textbf{Baselines.} The proposed approach was compared with the four subsequent baselines.
 In addition, the performance of the proposed approach without pre-training was also included in the comparison.